 Climate is a key topic for engagement with companies and especially in our emerging and frontier markets portfolios.
 Like all other engagement topics, priorities arise based on our proprietary analytical framework (Red Flag analysis, ESG score including a momentum score, SDG module and transition risk analysis), which identifies ESG weaknesses and determines which area we will focus on with each of our portfolio holdings.
-On average, around 40% of engagements cover environmental topics and mostly climate topics, such as climate governance, disclosure and reduction of greenhouse gas emissions, integration of carbon tax or carbon costs in companies' strategies, controversies related to environmental damage and setting of environmental KPIs for management teams of our portfolio holdings with material environmental risks.
+Engagements cover environmental topics and mostly climate topics, such as climate governance, disclosure and reduction of greenhouse gas emissions, integration of carbon tax or carbon costs in companies' strategies, controversies related to environmental damage and setting of environmental KPIs for management teams of our portfolio holdings with material environmental risks.